WANT TO FACILITATE CACAO CEREMONIES?

 Why learn with us?

-Cultural appropriation - indigenous ancestral knowledge taught by indigenous people from Peru and Mexico with reverence and respect for their cultures.
+Cultural appropriation and authenticity - indigenous ancestral knowledge taught by indigenous people from Peru and Mexico with reverence and respect for their cultures.
+Learn knowledge passed down through generations with a focus on Andean and Amazonian cosmovision.

-Connection to the source - learn the traditional uses of cacao, the origin, the processes, environment, farmers and communities behind it.
+Connection to the source - learn the traditional uses of cacao, the origin, the tools, the processes, environment, temples, tribes, farmers and communities behind it.
+Each block has a direct story, history, tradition and face behind it.
+Meet the makers.

 Level Ukhu Pacha